A New Documentary Tells the Story of Ethical Elephant Tourism in Dak Lak | Saigoneer

 He met the founder of Tô Đậm, who was working on painting a school in Buon Don, Dak Lak Province, and also had connections to Animals Asia, a wildlife NGO working to protect the province's remaining population of Asian elephants.
 "They said there were some pretty cool stories about elephants, and not knowing much of anything, I said ok," Nhân shared.

-He worked with Huy, his second shooter and editor, over four days and two nights on two trips in November 2019, gathering six hours of total footage.
+He worked with Nguyễn Quang Huy, his second shooter and editor, over four days and two nights on two trips in November 2019, gathering six hours of total footage.
 Due to other work, the editing process took well over a year, with the final version coming together during Saigon's ongoing lockdown.

 "When we went to Buon Don, we did not have any more knowledge on elephants than any regular tourist, but upon my first interview with Dionne [the Animal Welfare Manager at Animals Asia], I realized that in order for any change to be made, a drastic shift in tourist behavior must happen," he said.
 "But at the time [late 2019], barely any articles were talking about elephants in Dak Lak."